Laser pointer: Regulations and misuse

-Laser pointer users should not point laser beams at aircraft, moving vehicles, or towards strangers.
+Experts have warned laser pointer users not to point laser beams at aircraft, moving vehicles, or towards strangers.
 Since laser pointers became readily available, they have been misused, leading to the development of laws and regulations specifically addressing use of such lasers.
 Their very long range makes it difficult to find the source of a laser spot.
 In some circumstances they make people fear they are being targeted by weapons, as they are indistinguishable from dot type laser reticles.
 The very bright, small spot makes it possible to dazzle and distract drivers and aircraft pilots, and they can be dangerous to sight if aimed at the eyes.

 In 1998, an audience member shone a laser at Kiss drummer Peter Criss's eyes while the band was performing "Beth".
 After performing the song, Criss nearly stormed off the stage, and lead singer Paul Stanley ripped into whoever had been manipulating the laser light:

 In every crowd, there's one or two people who don't belong [...]
 Now I know you want to [take] it to school tomorrow when you go to sixth grade, but [you should have left] it at home [before coming] to the show.